patrickhladun/ci-project-01/README.md

 In the Mindset Makeover website project, the Webinar Page is structured to provide comprehensive information about the webinar in an engaging manner.

 Hero section features an inviting heading and introductory text, setting the stage for what the webinar offers.
-I've included a custom video teaser that adheres to the site's color scheme, providing a visual and engaging preview of the webinar.
+I've included a custom video teaser that adheres to the site's colour scheme, providing a visual and engaging preview of the webinar.

 Between the hero and the next sections, I have added three boxes with details about the webinar, each accompanied by custom icons.